 When you die, you won't have any control over what happens to your super, so it's crucial to make the right beneficiary arrangements now.

 Check those you are nominating are eligible and make sure your super fund offers beneficiary arrangements that you're comfortable with.

 A binding nomination must be made in writing using the Binding death nomination form (Super).
 It can be changed at any time, but must be reviewed and renewed every three years.

-A non-binding nomination can be made or adjusted online by logging into your account or in writing using the Nominating beneficiaries form (Super).
+A non-binding nomination can be made or adjusted online by logging into your account or in writing using the Non binding beneficiary nomination form.

 If you are already retired, find out about nominating beneficiaries for your pension account.